fmaguire/mag_sim_paper/manuscript.md

 All genomes were selected from the set of completed RefSeq genomes as of April 2019.
 Genomic islands for these genomes were previously predicted using IslandPath-DIMOB [@doi:10.1093/bioinformatics/bty095] and collated into the IslandViewer database [www.pathogenomics.sfu.ca/islandviewer](www.pathogenomics.sfu.ca/islandviewer) [@doi:10.1093/nar/gkv401].
-Plasmid sequences and numbers were recovered for each genome using the linked GenBank Project IDs.
+Plasmid sequences were recovered for each genome using the linked GenBank Project IDs.
-Thirty genomes were manually selected to exemplify the following criteria:
+Thirty genomes were manually selected to satisfy the following criteria:

 	1) 10 genomes with 1-10 plasmids.